Authorised allowances are the expenses, which the Police and Crime Commissioner (PCC) can claim.

-In considering whether to grant approval, the Chief Executive takes into account:
+In considering whether to grant approval, the Chief Executive takes into account whether:

-- Whether the PCC could have avoided the expense, and
+- The PCC could have avoided the expense, or

-PCCs are required to publish allowances paid to them in law.
+In law, PCCs must publish the allowances paid to them.
 Under paragraph 1(d) of the Schedule to the Elected Local Policing Bodies (Specified Information) Order 2011, PCCs should publish:

 - Their name, force area, financial year, month, date, claim reference numbers, type of expense, short description, details, amount claimed, amount reimbursed, amount not reimbursed, and the reason why a claim was not reimbursed.